igodhand/datadev-tableau-pulse-api/README.md

     * `token_secret`: `os.environ.get('PAT_TOKEN_SECRET')`
     * `content_url`: `os.environ.get('PAT_CONTENT_URL')`

+* You need to have TableauServerClient (TSC) for publish datasource
+  * `pip install tableauserverclient`

+* You need to have pandas to translate JSON structure as dataframe
+  * `pip install pandas`

 ## Helper Class
 In general, we also need a helper class for authentication, querying frequently used endpoints, and utility functions to translate JSON responses into structured data.